camilapulido/Automatic-Detection-of-spontaneus-activity-with-iGluSnFR/README.md

 Effortlessly extract and save signal information from every frame, by simply executing the ['Getting Boutons signal code'](Code/SingleBoutons_Minis_iGluSnFR.py), ensuring to save the selected ROIs for future reference (one of the steps in the code).

-Draw ROIS corresponding to the background of neurons, and execute the [Background code]() to automatically get and save background data signal.

 Import the signal information from all boutons, along with their corresponding background signals, into the IGOR-PRO program (wavemetrics), organizing them into matrix arrays for further analysis.

 https://github.com/camilapulido/iGlusnFr-spontaneus-minis-detection/blob/c6e137f3950aa6ea50df106312a98c088a54ff57/Code/Igor_%20Spontaneous%20Events%20Detection.ipf#L4